 What do CACs do?

-- Learn more about the ways in which cancer affects communities in Detroit and Wayne County.
+- Learn more about the ways in which cancer affects communities In Michigan.

-- Participate in conversations with cancer researchers about research that can benefit Detroit and Wayne County.
+- Participate in conversations with cancer researchers about research that can benefit communities.

 - Gain skills in partnering with cancer researchers to develop and fund projects and programs.